emfcamp/software_stories/volunteer_system_user_stories.md

 * Training - Special shift that the volunteer must complete before being allowed to do other shifts of that type (e.g. bar training)

 > I don't think we've run training sessions scheduled via system, do we want this?
 I don't think there is a
+>> JW: Pretty sure this never got used except for the bar.

 ## Availability
 Allow volunteers to indicate that they don't mind the specific role they perform.